 The Greek hero survived and sailed off, but the rocks thrown by Polyphemus still remain today, jutting out of the azure sea just off the coastline.

 The Faraglioni dei Ciclopi, or Rocks of the Cyclops, are Aci Trezza’s most distinctive feature.

 Life in Aci Trezza these days is more sedate and congenial, but it remains a place of stories, told by fishermen unloading their catches on the lungomare; or by the townsfolk in the piazze, trattorie, streets and markets of this charming little fishing village.

 Not forgetting the stories of travellers…

-Our Aci Trezza story invariably starts at the Casa Vacanze Acitrezza, a stone’s throw from the beach, where, from the spacious balcony, a great view of the Cyclops Rocks is to be had.
+Our Aci Trezza story invariably starts at the Acitrezza B&B, a stone’s throw from the beach.
 Unobtrusive, this comfy B&B doesn’t draw attention to itself, but that’s how we like it.
 It’s a great family space.
-The breakfasts are as generous as they are tasty: just the thing before long stroll along the Lungomare Cyclopi, which is usually the first thing we do once we’re settled in… it is then that my cares melt away, and my lovely wife becomes even more lovely in the romantic Sicilian air.
+The breakfasts are traditional Italian and so tasty: just the thing before long stroll along the Lungomare Cyclopi, which is usually the first thing we do once we’re settled in… it is then that my cares melt away, and my lovely wife becomes even more lovely in the romantic Sicilian air.

 Alternatively, for the full hotel experience, the Grand Hotel Faraglioni, is your luxury option.
 Positioned on the seafront, it’s a tad mainstream for us, but I can say first-hand that in terms of the view from the terrace and the seafood-rich buffet, the Faraglioni delivers!
 The octopus I had there was memorable, to say the least.